kiboschool/course-web-application-development/src/lessons/real-web-apps/case-study.md

 - Clone the application, install dependencies, and follow the Getting started instructions to run the code on your laptop
 - Answer the questions about each application

+## Submission

+Complete the questions on the **[Gradescope Assignment](https://www.gradescope.com/courses/575913/assignments/3087814/)** to get credit for this assignment.

 ## Redash

 Redash is an open-source browser-based data tool.
 From the description: